youzarsiph/wagtail-tw-blocks/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for considering contributing to the `wagtail-blocks`!
+Thank you for considering contributing to the `wagtail-tw-blocks`!
 We appreciate your interest in helping us make this project better.
 Please take a moment to review these guidelines before submitting your contributions.

 ## Code of Conduct